spiffe/spiffe/MATURITY.md

 - A security policy and response process is clearly defined and includes:
   - Acknowledgement time of less than seven days
 - ADOPTERS.md file is present
-- Software documentaiton is complete and includes:
+- Software documentation is complete and includes:
-  - A clear indication that it is in the **Production**
+  - A clear indication that it is in the **Production** phase
   - Working examples exercised by automated test suites
   - Known bugs
   - Comprehensive troubleshooting guide(s)